 All MailPoet plans have a limit on the number of unique recipients you can send to.
 Our free Starter plan is available for up to 1,000 subscribers, while each of our paid plans scale depending on the size of your mailing list.
 Your subscriber limit will depend on the specific plan that you purchase, starting from 500 subscribers and scaling up to 200,000 subscribers.
 For larger lists, please reach out to our support team to request a quote.

-You can see what's your subscriber's limit by going to the MailPoet > Subscribers page:
+You can see your current total number of subscribers and your subscriber limit by going to the MailPoet > Subscribers page in your dashboard:

 Since we charge our customers by the number of subscribers they have on their MailPoet's lists, it does not matter to our service if you are just sending to a list with just a few subscribers.
 All of them with the status " Subscribed", "Inactive" and "Unconfirmed" are used to calculate your total number of subscribers.

 For example, if you have 1,000 confirmed MailPoet subscribers and 2 confirmed WordPress users, your total subscriber count will be 1002.